DevExpress/devextreme-documentation/api-reference/_hidden/CollectionWidgetItem/disabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether a widget item should be disabled.
+Specifies whether the widget item responds to user interaction.

 ---